www.sillybeliefs.com

 These unnecessary deaths will continue as long as we have ignorant and uneducated people in society, and they will exist as long as we have community leaders like Sharples and Kaa telling the masses that their primitive superstitions are true.
 And many in the media, by not speaking out against ignorance, are in effect maintaining it by their inaction.

-Posted by the 'Silly Beliefs' Team, 15 Nov, 2007 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 15 Nov, 2007 ~ Add a Comment Send to a Friend

 Comments: